Peter Stephen Du Ponceau

-Peter Stephen Du Ponceau (born Pierre-Étienne du Ponceau, June 3, 1760 – April 1, 1844) was a French-American linguist, philosopher, and jurist.
-After emigrating to the colonies in 1777, he served in the American Revolutionary War.
+Peter Stephen Du Ponceau (born Pierre-Étienne du Ponceau; 3 June 1760 – 1 April 1844) was a French-born American linguist, philosopher and jurist.
+After emigrating to the Thirteen Colonies in 1777, he served in the American Revolutionary War.
 Afterward, he settled in Philadelphia, where he lived the remainder of his years.
 He contributed significantly to work on the indigenous languages of the Americas, as well as advancing the understanding of written Chinese.

+Family

+Du Ponceau was born in a French Catholic military-based family.
+As a child, he lived with his grandmother, aunt, mother, father, younger brother Jean-Michel Du Ponceau and older sister Louise-Geneviéve Du Ponceau.
+Both his parents died when he was relatively young: his father died in 1774, and his mother died in 1780.
+Du Ponceau wrote to his sister for 65 years after his departure to America, and his brother attempted to write to him later on, though it is unknown if he was able to reach him.
+Growing up, Du Ponceau was unloved by his mother, as was quite common in France at the time.

 Early life

-Du Ponceau's fondness for languages began when he was six.
-He studied at a Benedictine college until he abruptly ended his education, after only 18 months, over a dissatisfaction with the scholarly philosophy taught there.
+Du Ponceau's fondness for languages began at a very young age.
+At the age of 5, Du Ponceau knew both French and Latin by heart.
+While learning to write, he held extreme fascination with the letters "K" and "W".
+He studied at a Benedictine college until he abruptly ended his education after hearing news of severe prosecution of students like him.
 When he was 17, he emigrated to America in 1777 with Baron von Steuben, who was 30 years older.
+It was speculated at the time that they had been lovers.

 War service

-Du Ponceau served as a secretary to Steuben in the Continental Army during the American Revolution.
+Du Ponceau served as a secretary, translator, and interpreter to the Baron von Steuben in the Continental Army during the American Revolution.
+In 1781, he was forced to return home due to health issues and sudden illness, at the time believed to be consumption.
 After the war, he settled in Philadelphia, where he spent the rest of his life.
 Among his acquaintances were many important figures of the American Revolution, including Alexander Hamilton, John Laurens, Lafayette and James Monroe.